amyspark-ng/clickery-hexagon/LOG.md

 ### Music
 - Change vynil to cd, looks better
 - progress bar stutters when playing back
-- If window waving the music window speicifcally should wave at the speed of the song that is currently playing
 ### Color
-- Do the whole key system i guess??????
 - Windows don't turn active when pressing buttons or clicking sliders
-- Defaults are working weird....... (related to getSides probably)
-- If hexColorWin and bgColorWin are on at the same time and you click one of the sliders both ex rSlider will get active (waving animation)

 # Bookmarks!!!!!!!!!
 - Saving this for the window not being active stuff opacity